top of page

 Unaswi Matebu

-Ms Unaswi Matebu joins the BNOC after serving diligently in Botswana sport over the last fifteen (15) years.
-A hydrogeologist by training, Ms. Matebu holds extensive additional qualifications in sport and sport management including an International Executive Masters in Sport Organizations Management, a Diploma in Management of Olympic Sport Organisations, Women Sports Leadership Academy certificate and a Certificate in Sports Administrators amongst other accolades.
-Ms Matebu boasts an extensive portfolio honed in sports administration from club and national level before graduating to international level.
-Her international sporting experience includes holding the position of national Hockey team coach, representing Botswana in delegations to the IWG and Hockey Africa Cup of Nations respectively, as well as being the technical official at the Africa Indoor Championships 2021.
-A hockey enthusiast, she held the position of Vice president of the Botswana Hockey Association for two (2) years before ascending to the Presidency of the Federation, a position she currently still holds.
+Ms Unaswi Matebu joined the BNOC Board after serving diligently in Botswana sportover the last fifteen (15) years.
+A hydrogeologist by training, Ms. Matebu holdsextensive additional qualifications in sport and sport management including an International Executive Masters in Sport Organizations Management, a Diploma in Management of Olympic Sport Organisations, IOC Safeguarding Certificate, Women Sports Leadership Academy certificate and a Certificate in Sports Administrators, FIH Level 2 Technical Official and Coaching amongst other accolades.

 BOARD MEMBER